learn-co-curriculum/skills-course-introduction/README.md

 ## Preparation

-We designed the course so that you could sign up in the morining of the first class and come in the evening – no prior experience required.
+We designed the course so that you could sign up in the morning of the first class and come in the evening – no prior experience required.
 Our only request is that you sign up for an account with [GitHub](http://www.github.com) and come with a computer, a sense of curiosity, and a willingness to learn something new.

 ## Syllabus